 no_dfu– Debug version of the application without Device Firmware Upgrade feature support - can be used for the nRF52840 DK, nRF5340 DK, nRF7002 DK, and nRF21540 DK.

 debug build type is used by default if no build type is explicitly selected.

 You can enable over-the-air Device Firmware Upgrade only on hardware platforms that have external flash memory.
-Currently only nRF52840 DK and nRF5340 DK support Device Firmware Upgrade feature.
+Currently only nRF52840 DK, nRF5340 DK and nRF7002 DK support Device Firmware Upgrade feature.

 The sample supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two following protocols: